 Three of Swords

-After the difficult decision of the Two of Swords we now have to suffer the aftermath; emotional pain and distress.
+After the difficult decision of the Two of Swords, we suffer the aftermath: emotional pain and distress.

 Akhlys

-Akhlys is a primordial Goddess representing sorrow.
-Her name literally means mist and this refers to the clouding of the eyes in the moments before death via a death mist.
+Akhlys is a primordial goddess representing sorrow.
+Her name translates to 'mist', referring to the death mist that clouds the eyes moments before death.

-On the card we see a frieze at the top of the wall.
-It depicts men dressed and ready for battle, with a woman trying to prevent some of them from fighting.
-This conflict may be the cause of the sorrow the card depicts; a major upheaval with drastic consequences.
+The card displays a frieze at the top.
+It shows men dressed and ready for battle, alongside a woman trying to prevent the fight.
+This conflict causes the sorrow depicted in the card: a major upheaval bringing drastic consequences.

-Lower down the card we see the mist of Akhlys.
-It connects the eyes of three women.
-A closer look at the women reveals they are the same person.
+Lower down, the mist of Akhlys connects the eyes of three women.
+Close inspection reveals they are the exact same person.

-The one on the left appears untouched by grief or physical damage.
-The middle one is noticeably thinner and has lived through a serious catastrophe.
-Her body is covered in dirt and soot.
-The figure to the right is the same woman in death.
+The figure on the left stands untouched by grief or physical damage.
+The middle figure starves, bearing the dirt and soot of catastrophe.
+The figure to the right shows the woman in death.

-This all points to the woman being a victim of the conflict in the frieze but we cannot be sure of this because we do not know the order of the three images.
+This points to the woman falling victim to the conflict in the frieze.
+We do not know the chronological order of these three images.

 • Perhaps the images go from left to right as the woman suffers the brutality and suffering of ancient warfare.